MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_SENSOR_Touch_ATtiny3217/ATTiny3217_T10/README.md

 - #define DEF_TOUCH_DATA_STREAMER_ENABLE 0u

-**Step 13** - Rebuild the application and run the application.
+**Step 13** - Rebuild and run the application.
 The logic implemented in ATtiny3217 is shown in the video below.

 ![Alt Text](docs/Touch_logic_animation.gif)